Looking Ahead: Marketing of harvested grains for export markets

 While the majority (approx. 90%) of corn grown in Ontario is used domestically, maintaining and expanding access to export markets for both corn and processed by-products is vital for a profitable corn value chain.
 The EU continues to be an important and growing market for Canadian corn representing 56% of total exports sales in 2020.
 In 2020, seven of the top 10 export markets for Canadian corn were EU member countries.

 Access to innovation and export markets are both vital to our sector.
-The supply chain supports the responsible introduction and adoption of new technologies for Ontario’s farmers, which take into account regulatory approvals domestically and in key export markets which helps all participants within the agri-food value chain maintain competitiveness and profitability, manage risk, and expand market access in a competitive global marketplace.
+The supply chain supports the responsible introduction and adoption of new technologies for Ontario’s farmers, which consider regulatory approvals domestically and in key export markets which helps all participants within the agri-food value chain maintain competitiveness and profitability, manage risk, and expand market access in a competitive global marketplace.
 The supply chain also supports stewardship, including adherence to appropriate grain channeling, as required, so Ontario grain farmers and exporters continue to have unfettered access to key export markets.

 Drying Charges Calculator